-In a frightening, traumatic situation, everyone reacts.
+In a frightening disaster everyone reacts.
 It is necessary and protective that we react to danger.
-Traumatic situations, whether they’re natural events such as a flood or manmade such as conflict, are the type of dangerous situations that normal healthy people react to.
+These situations, whether they’re natural events such as a flood or manmade such as conflict, are the type of dangerous situations that normal healthy people react to.
 However, the ways in which people react, the things that they react to and the aftermath of these reactions vary from person to person and culture to culture.
-During a traumatic event or situation a person or their loved one is in danger of serious harm or death.
+During a stressful event or situation a person or their loved one is in danger of serious harm or death.
 The person doesn’t have the power to control or to stop the event – it’s beyond the person’s normal experience, so the event is terrifying.

-People react to traumatic events in different ways, depending on a number of circumstances.
+People react to disaster in different ways, depending on a number of circumstances.
 Resources allow some people to flee or ask for help while others are more powerless.
-Having a phone, transportation, friends and family and money to pay for food and shelter all help manage traumatic experiences.
+Having a phone, transportation, friends and family and money to pay for food and shelter all help manage stressful experiences.
 Some people have previously managed very difficult situations, which helps them to manage the present situation.
-A person’s health, both physical and mental, influences how they respond to traumatic situations.
-All of these factors shape how a person responds to the situation.
+A person’s health, both physical and mental, influences also how to respond.

 People also have different reactions in the days and weeks following a disaster.
 Though all people react to danger, the severity of their reaction differs.
 Some people react only briefly and then return to normal functioning.
 Others have a delayed reaction to the events.
 Still others have ongoing reactions (Norris, F. 2009).
 For as many as 70% of people, all reactions will subside without the help of anyone other than family and friends.

 The kind of reactions that people have varies from one person to another and from one culture to another.
 Different cultures have different ways of expressing stress, fear and grief.
-In the following, there is a chart that shows many different reactions to traumatic events.
+In the following, there is a chart that shows many different reactions to stressful events.
 There is no right or wrong, brave or afraid, good or bad in these responses.
-They are simply reactions that have been described by people who have had traumatic experiences.

-Families and communities moderate the effects of traumatic situations
+Families and communities moderate the effects of disaster